kant/gcalmapper/README.md

 ### google_id ##

-`google_id` must be present, and you must give it the name of an existing string field in your DB. it store the  google event id and must be saved to keep your DB synchronize
+`google_id` must be present, and you must give it the name of an existing string field in your DB.
+It store the google event id and must be saved to keep your DB synchronize

 ### calendar ##

-if you want to synchronize more than one calendar just do someting like :
+if you want to synchronize more than one calendar just do someting like:

     calendar 'your_email@gmail.com'
     calendar 'other_accessible_calendar@gmail.com